kopsha/hopeless-programming/README.md

 ### Support or Contact

-If you reconize your little stinkers, please write send me a short message [here](http://dev/null) and you might restore my respect to you.
+If you reconize your little stinkers, please write me a short message [here](http://dev/null) and I might restore my respect for you.